Perspective | The Black church has major generational challenges. Here’s what we’re doing about it.

 This ability to see around the corner, to pivot, to adapt to a new age while also staying true to the Gospel’s commandments, will keep the church relevant for ages to come.

 Bishop T.D.
-Jakes is a best-selling author, filmmaker and senior pastor of The Potter’s House Dallas.
-Sarah Jakes Roberts, his daughter, is a best-selling author, business executive and co-pastor of The Potter’s House at One L.A. and The Potter’s House Denver.
+Jakes is a best-selling author, filmmaker and senior pastor of the Potter’s House Dallas.
+Sarah Jakes Roberts, his daughter, is a best-selling author, business executive and co-pastor of the Potter’s House at One L.A. and the Potter’s House Denver.